Paste German text here:

 Stress in the German Language

-If you already started to learn German, you know that the stress position is not indicated in German words (only in some dictionaries).
-Although there are general rules to determine the position of the stressed syllable, there are a lot of German words that don't follow these rules.
-That means you will have to learn the pronunciation of such words by heart.
+If you have already started learning German, you know that the stress position is not always indicated in German dictionaries.
+Although there are general rules to determine the position of the stressed syllable, there are many German words that don't follow these rules.
+That means pronunciation of these words needs to be learned by heart.

 This online tool automatically highlights stressed vowels in German words.
-It will save you a lot of time – you will no longer need to look up the stress position in a dictionary.
+It is designed to save you time – you will no longer need to look up the stress position in a dictionary.

 This tool uses the same method to indicate the stressed vowel as in Duden dictionaries:

-- a little dot under the letter – for short stressed vowels.
-Examples: ụnter, Prozẹnt.
+- A little dot under the letter – for short stressed vowels (for example: ụnter, Prozẹnt)

-- a long line under the letter – for long stressed vowels and diphthongs.
-Examples: Jahre, Auge.
+- A long line under the letter – for long stressed vowels and diphthongs (for example: Jahre, Auge)

-Some German words with the same spelling can have different meanings depending on where you put the stress.
+Some German words with the same spelling can have different meanings depending on the placement of the stress.
 Compare: